imaniford98/Magic-8-Ball/README.md

 # Magic-8-Ball
-The Magic 8-Ball program allows you to ask for counsel or read fortunes.
-This magic 8-ball will veer you in the direction of the solution to your issues whenever you find yourself in a predicament, regardless of what time of day it may be.
+The Magic 8-Ball program allows you to ask questions or scenarios about the futture.
+This magic 8-ball will give you an answer of the what your are asking for.You can ask anytime of day or night.
 Try it out and be a person of curiosity.

 # Features